 - Reasonable Authority Figure: Dai is surprised when he discovers that LGSM are a group of gays and lesbians, but he happily accepts their help.
 The rest of the Dulais Valley Strike Committee backs him on this... well, except Maureen.

-- Savvy Guy, Energetic Girl: Inverted with Gethin and Jonathan, played straight with Sian and her husband.
+- Savvy Guy, Energetic Girl: Gethin and Jonathan are a gay example, Sian and her husband a straight one.

 - Scenery Porn: There are some beautiful shots of the Welsh countryside, shown when the group travels to and from the village.